Read RussiaAndrey Rubanov

 Quick Study: Andrey Rubanov writes fiction, much of which is either semi-autobiographical (with an element of crime) or dystopian.

 The Rubanov File: Andrey Rubanov got his start as a novelist with Do Time Get Time, a semi-autobiographical book that draws on his experience spending time in prison after being accused of fraud: his self-published book was picked up by a publisher and shortlisted for the 2006 National Bestseller Award.
 After Rubanov’s name was cleared, he worked in Chechnya during 1999-2000 as press secretary to a Russian official, returning to Moscow and entrepreneurship in 2001.
 Rubanov’s fiction often combines realism with themes and settings that are anti-utopian, verging on fantasy.
-One of his most recent novels, The Psycho Agent, focuses on a convicted killer who acts on the psyches of others; it was a National Bestseller award finalist in 2011.
+One of his most recent novels in the 2010s, The Psycho Agent, focuses on a convicted killer who acts on the psyches of others; it was a National Bestseller award finalist in 2011.
+Rubanov’s greatest critical success has likely been The Patriot, which examines contemporary Russian life, won the Yasnaya Polyana Award, and was shortlisted for three other major awards in 2017-2018.
+He followed The Patriot with Finist the Falcon, a novel steeped in Russian folklore that won the 2019 National Bestseller Award.

 Psssst………: Rubanov takes a dim view of TV, calling it “a brainwashing machine.”
 In another interview, he described literature as having little meaning for society, calling literature a “microreservation.”